 Step 7: Install CMake (~5 minutes)

-Quickinfo: You get CMake from cmake.org Navigate down to the bottom of the page.
-There you find the download button for the latest stable release.
+Quickinfo: You get CMake from the cmake.org download page.
+There you find the download link for the latest stable release.

 Detailed Installation instructions…